modelica/newsletter/_2020-03/Dymola2021X.md

 category: "vendor"
 ---

 We are delighted to announce that Dymola 2021x is available.
-[Latest Release](https://www.3ds.com/products-services/catia/products/dymola/latest-release/)
+[Find presentation and release notes here](https://www.3ds.com/products-services/catia/products/dymola/latest-release/)

 #### Editing and user interface